keybraker/mediarizer/README.md

 <br />**( You can use multiple flags, in order to transfer only the selected file types )**

 ##### Information:
- * -det : for a detailed list of executions in a txt format ( detailedTransfer.txt )
+ * -det : _for a detailed list of executions in a txt format_ ( detailedTransfer.txt )
 <br />**( You can use multiple flags, in order to transfer only the selected file types )**

 ##### Mode:
- * -dup : duplicate mode deletes duplicate with diffrent names
+ * -dup : _duplicate mode deletes duplicate with diffrent names_
  <br />**( Duplication cleaning is fully funcitonal, but please _back up your files_ before attempting to use it. _Run at your own risk_ )**

-## Corrupted files
+## Corrupted files or Unsupported files
-All corrupted jpeg files are not being copied.
-If even one file is copputed, a txt file is
- <br />created called ``` corruptedFiles ``` in which every corrupted files is listed wby its full
- <br />path, so that you can handle it manually.
+All corrupted or unsupported files are not being copied.
+If even one file is copputed or unsupported, a txt file is created called ``` corruptedFiles ```, in which every corrupted or unsupported file is listed by its full path, so that you can handle it manually.

 ## Photo file support list
 * jpeg